ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 eventual goal is to set up training pipelines to produce decent Tagalog models from this dataset.** I made two sets of experiments, one involving word vectors and the other using language models or transformers.
-I aim to identify the best training setup for a low-resource corpus for Tagalog.
+I aim to identify the best training setup for this Tagalog corpus.
 I'm not pitting one against the other; I want to set up training pipelines for both in the future.

-> My eventual goal is to identify the best training setup for a low-resource
+> My eventual goal is to identify the best training setup for this Tagalog corpus.
-> corpus for Tagalog.
-I'm not pitting one against the other; I want to setup
+> I'm not pitting one against the other; I want to setup
 > training pipelines for both in the future.

 First, I want to benchmark several word vector settings for NER.
 The baseline